nicoleman0/ipster/README.md

-# IPInfoScan
+# ipster

-ipster - a Python tool for retrieving and analyzing IP address information using the ipinfo.io API.
+ipster - is a Python tool for retrieving and analyzing basic IP address information using the ipinfo.io API.

+It's like a fast and simple version of whois.

 ## Features